chintunglin/nextrngbook/docs/quick_start.md

 `create_dx32(dx32_id, seed)` takes two parameters:

-- dx32_id: Selects a specific DX generator from the DX generator family (over 4000 options).
+- dx32_id: Selects a specific DX generator from the DX generator family (over 4,000 options).
-- seed: Sets the RNG state for reproducibility (optional).
+- seed: Sets the RNG state for reproducibility, provided that the seed is not `None`.
-This allows you to obtain a specific RNG with a controlled seed.

 ```python